CiscoDevNet/cloud-cml/documentation/AWS.md

 - `aws.region`.
 This defines the region of the bucket and typically matches the region of the AWS CLI as configured above.
 It also defines the region where the EC2 instances are created
 - `aws.flavor`.
 The flavor / instance type to be used for the AWS CML instance.
 Typically a metal instance
 - `aws.profile`.
 The name of the permission profile to be used for the instance.
 This needs to permit access to the S3 bucket with the software and reference platforms.
 In the example given above, this was named "s3-access-for-ec2"
+- `aws.vpc_id`.
+If this is the empty string, a custom VPC will be created and used.
+If a VPC ID is specified, then instead of creating a new VPC, the specified VPC will be used instead

 #### Common section